-Rule 15 - Health and Hygiene
+Rule 16 - Health and Hygiene

-- (A) At all times, the Detention Facility shall meet all requirements of health and hygiene, with due regard being paid to climatic conditions, minimum floor space, lighting, heating and ventilation. - (B) Each Detainee shall be permitted access to the sanitary, bathing and shower installations in his cell block as frequently as necessary for general hygiene according to season, but at least once a week.
+- (A) At all times, the Detention Facility shall meet all requirements of health and hygiene, with due regard being paid to climatic conditions, minimum floor space, lighting, heating and ventilation. - (B) Each Detainee shall be permitted access to the sanitary, bathing and shower installations in his cell block as frequently as necessary for general hygiene according to season, but at least once a week in a temperate climate.

-Rule 16 - Personal Hygiene
+Rule 17 - Personal Hygiene

-- (A) Detainees shall be required to keep themselves clean and shall be provided with such toilet items as are necessary for health and cleanliness. - (B) The Detention Facility shall provide facilities for the proper care and personal hygiene of the Detainees, including for the proper care of hair and beard.
+- (A) Detainees shall be required to keep themselves clean and shall be provided with water and such toilet items as are necessary for health and cleanliness. - (B) The Detention Facility shall provide facilities for the proper care and personal hygiene of the Detainees, including for the proper care of hair and beard.

-Rule 17 - Clothing
+Rule 18 - Clothing